austin-1070/two-stage-CMOS-opamp-with-compensation/README.md

 **Transistor optimization**
 - Adjusted the W/L ratio for several transistors to increase open-loop gain.
-- Changed L to 1 µm for each transistorx
+- Changed L to 1 µm for each transistor.
 - Increased the reference current from 20 µA to 30 µA to improve bandwidth.

 | Device | Initial W/L *(L = 0.5 µm)* |            Final W/L *(L = 1 µm)* |